alissawilliams/pleiotropy_Drosophila/README.txt

 extract_mkvalues.R:
 Script for extracting values for MK tests
 Obtains values for McDonald-Kreitman tests.
-Uses Table S3 from Fraisse et al, 2017 and lists of genes of interest to output 1) a list of genes of interest missing in Table S3 and 2) a table of values for the genes of interest found in Table S3.
+Uses File S3 from Fraisse et al, 2017 and lists of genes of interest to output 1) a list of genes of interest missing in Table S3 and 2) a table of values for the genes of interest found in File S3.
 Again, file names are hard coded.
+An almost identical version of this script was used to extract entire table rows for genes of interest from File S5 (also Fraisse et al, 2017).

 extract_seqs4.py:
 Script for constructing original sequence files